It’s easy to be snarky and dismissive of ideas that don’t align with your own.

 It’s easy to wield ideas like permanent markers, frantically thickening the line we draw between ‘us’ and ‘them.’

-It’s difficult to find the value in ‘them’ and their ideas.
-Harder still is presenting our own ideas in such a way that these ‘others’ feel comfortable thoughtfully considering them.
+It’s difficult to find the value in ‘them’ and their ideas, and to present our own ideas so that these ‘others’ feel comfortable thoughtfully considering them.